-I was really interested to acquire this new version of Gaunt’s Ghosts when I first saw the Warhammer Community previews of it .
-I had read a few of the Gaunt’s Ghosts books and I am working on an Astra Militarum army.
-Admittedly the regiment I am doing is Steel Legion, rather than Tanith First and Only, but we can sneak the Ghosts in as auxiliaries I guess.
+I was really interested to acquire this new version of Gaunt’s Ghosts when I first saw the Warhammer Community previews of it.
+I had read and enjoyed the Gaunt’s Ghosts books.
+Also I am working on an Astra Militarum army.
+Admittedly the regiment I am doing is Steel Legion, rather than Tanith First and Only, but we could sneak the Ghosts in as auxiliaries I guess.
 And of course the sales art shows up some very nice sculpts and we are long overdue some nice sculpts for the Imperial Guard.

 I was getting fairly impatient to see when exactly it would be released and for what price.
 Then I caught a reveal of what the price would be and my acquisitive urges went quite limp. £42 MRSP.
 For five guardsmen and one puny humie character… Really just six man-sized infantry, let us not mystify up a premium on “characters”.
 That works out as £7 per little plastic man.
 Oh dear.

 Consequently I thought that, as much as I wanted the kit, I would not be mug enough to actually buy it.
 So this review was very nearly a “How to Kitbash Gaunt’s Ghosts to Save Money” article instead.
 That article may yet come after this one…